prisma/prisma1/docs/1.0/03-Tutorials/02-GraphQL-Server/01-Deployment-with-Now.md

 ---
-alias: eetiej0bah
+alias: ahs1jahkee
 description: Learn how to deploy your GraphQL server with now.
 ---

-# Getting started with Prisma
+# Deploy a GraphQL server with Now